-If PCs have a dedicated graphics card with video connectivity ports then why do motherboards have HDMI ports as well?
+If PCs have a dedicated graphics card with video connectivity, why do motherboards also have HDMI ports?
 Why have the redundancy?

-The answer to this question is fairly simple.
-Motherboards have HDMI ports for connecting your monitor to IN CASE if your PC does not have a dedicated graphics card.
+The answer to this question is simple.
+Motherboards have HDMI ports for connecting your monitor in case your PC does not have a dedicated graphics card.

-Many budget and non-gaming PCs out there lack a dedicated graphics card hence the only method of connecting your monitor display to your PC is through the motherboard HDMI port (or other video output ports including VGA, DVI, DP etc.).
+Many budget and non-gaming PCs out there lack a dedicated graphics card; hence, the only way to connect your monitor display to your PC is through the motherboard HDMI port (or other video output ports, including VGA, DVI, DP, etc.).

-In the following text I will talk in the detail about why motherboards have HDMI ports in detail and also talk about some very important caveats.
+In the following text, I will discuss why motherboards have HDMI ports and some significant caveats.

 So Why Do Motherboards Have HDMI Ports?

 A majority of the motherboards out there offer video output ports.
 These are intended for basic video connectivity for your monitor to your PC.

 It should be noted that motherboards may not just offer HDMI ports; they can offer a combination of video output ports, including HDMI, VGA, DVI, DP, etc.